Lien0nini/SoundSimulator/README.md

 Unity version: 2020.3.2

-Description: App that can simulate sounds of bubble, coke, and noddle that could make people relax
+Description: App that can simulate sounds of bubble, coke, and noddle that help people relax

 The process of creating our project:
 Create a main menu and several pages in unity.